sizhongbin/sizhongbin.github.io/OrnaNote/hidden/Battle.md

 *Remark:*

-*Orna is a social game.
+*Take it easy.
+Orna is a GPS social game.
 You don't need to know too much about battle if you don't want to.*

 *by SzHb*